pachyderm/pachyderm/doc/enterprise/s3gateway.md

 * List objects: Lists the files in the HEAD of a branch.
 * Get objects: Gets file contents on the HEAD of a branch.

-To demonstrate the S3 Gateway functionality, all operations in this section are performed with either the MinIO command-line client or AWS CLI.
-You can use other S3 compatible tools to execute the same actions with the corresponding command-line syntax.
+You can use any S3 compatible tool, such as MinIO, AWS CLI, or `S3cmd` to interact with the Pachyderm S3 gateway.

 ### List Filesystem Objects

-If you have configured your S3 client correctly, you should be able to see the list of filesystem objects in your Pachyderm repository by running an S3 client `ls` command
+If you have configured your S3 client correctly, you should be able to see the list of filesystem objects in your Pachyderm repository by running an S3 client `ls` command.

 To list filesystem objects, complete the following steps:

-1. Verify that MinIO can access all of your Pachyderm repositories:
+1. Verify that your S3 client can access all of your Pachyderm repositories:

-   * If you are using `minikube`, type:
+   * If you are using MinIO, type:

      ```bash
      $ mc ls local